MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 #### Content Presentation
 The OS regional information can also be misused and lead to inconsistency of a Website's language presentation.
 Microsoft Edge provides multiple language and regional APIs to Websites developers.
 Websites may process regional information in one place, while deriving language preferences from another.

 When the language and regional information is self-consistent, then it doesn't really matter which APIs the website uses to assemble its content presentation.
 However, if a Website reads the language information from multiple APIs and those APIs return different language codes, then the website may inadvertently start to mix-and-match regional preferences, resulting in strange user experiences.
-Watch for phrasing that mixes languages and regional preferences together, such as "Email sent on miércoles, 5 de enero de 2021".
+For example, phrasing that mixes languages and regional preferences together, such as "Email sent on miércoles, 5 de enero de 2021".

 <!-- ====================================================================== -->
 ## Developer Details